 ROY Female: Simone Berger

 Legacy: RJ White

 Kuat Bike race winner: Julian Duque

 Congrats to all of the champ's, finalists, racers, sponsors and families!

 *Gone Riding is now offering an optional membership for $30 and includes a t-shirt, sticker and a $5 discount off regular entry prices.
 This membership can be purchased at any Gone Riding event, the Gone Riding store or online at First Place Racing.com.
 Also USAC licenses will also be honored at all cross country events and receive the same $5 discount.

-*Also new is the Gone Riding Store including our new Gone Riding Jersey
+*Also don't forget to check out the Gone Riding Store including our Gone Riding Jersey.

 mountain bike racing